icesat2py/icepyx/ATTRIBUTION.rst

 Concepts and models of attribution, credit, contribution, and authorship can vary across time, application, and communities.
 `FORCE11 <https://force11.org/>_` has an entire `Attribution Working Group <https://force11.org/groups/attribution-working-group/>_` dedicated to working on attribution for research products.
-`URSSI <https://urssi.us/>_` hosted a workshop in 2019 (`report <https://urssi.us/blog/2019/03/24/report-from-urssi-workshop-on-software-credit-citation-and-metrics/>_`) to identify core issues and propose solutions to challenges around software credit.
+`URSSI <https://urssi.us/>_` hosted a workshop in 2019 (`report <https://urssi.us/blog/2019/03/24/report-from-urssi-workshop-on-software-credit-citation-and-metrics/>_`)
+to identify core issues and propose solutions to challenges around software credit.
-For software, current best practices (`e.g. <https://arxiv.org/pdf/2012.13117.pdf>_`) emphasize the importance of having a document such as this one to describe an individual community's policies for authorship and attribution.
+For software, current best practices (`e.g. <https://arxiv.org/pdf/2012.13117.pdf>_`) emphasize the importance of having a document such as this one to describe an individual community's policies for credit, authorship, and attribution.
 This document is an effort to describe icepyx's policies, with an awareness that they may change to accomodate community growth, best practices, and feedback.

+We do not attempt to identify contribution levels through the number of commits made to the repository (e.g. ``git shortlog -sne``) or active engagement on GitHub (e.g. through issues, discussions, and pull requests) and Discourse.
+The latter is difficult to quantify, and the use of squash merges into the development branch can mask the relative complexity of various contributions and does not necessarily capture significant conceptual contributions.

-Copyright notice: Preparation of this document and our authorship policies was inspired in part by the `authorship guidelines <https://github.com/fatiando/contributing/blob/master/AUTHORSHIP.md>`_ provided by `Fatiando a Terra <https://github.com/fatiando>`_ and `The Turing Way <https://the-turing-way.netlify.app/community-handbook/acknowledgement/acknowledgement-members.html>`_.
+Copyright notice: Preparation of this document and our credit policies was inspired in part by the `authorship guidelines <https://github.com/fatiando/contributing/blob/master/AUTHORSHIP.md>`_ provided by `Fatiando a Terra <https://github.com/fatiando>`_ and `The Turing Way <https://the-turing-way.netlify.app/community-handbook/acknowledgement/acknowledgement-members.html>`_.
-We encourage potential co-authors to consider the resources provided by the `NASA High Mountain Asia Team (HiMAT) <https://highmountainasia.github.io/team-collaboration/authorship/>`_ and established or emerging best practices in their community.
+We encourage potential contributors to consider the resources provided by the `NASA High Mountain Asia Team (HiMAT) <https://highmountainasia.github.io/team-collaboration/authorship/>`_ and established or emerging best practices in their community.